GSA/site-scanning-documentation/scans/status.md

 ## Summary

 A scan to check each domain for the presence or absence of a file at specific locations, specifically by analyzing the server response code at that location.
-Currently checks for the following, where x.gov = the target URL.
+Currently, it checks for the following, where x.gov = the target URL:

 * x.gov
 * x.gov/cj